Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - The planet

 Taurus is a hard-working sign.
-They have high appreciation for beauty, which is what motivates them to do their best.
-The Taurus sign is after Aries, so Taurus comes into the world to counter Aries energy and to manage what Aries forgets to nourish.
+They have a high appreciation for beauty, which is what motivates them to do their best.
+The Taurus sign is after Aries, so Taurus comes into the world ready to counter Aries energy.
+Taurus intends to manage what Aries forgets/neglects.

 - Aries is about initiating, instinct, leadership, and starting projects.
 It loves the color red, it's from the warring planet Mars, and it's very focused on the self.